 Girl Scouts River Valleys was named one of Gallagher’s 2021 Best-in-Class Employers.
 We hire camp staff from Minnesota and Wisconsin, the greater Midwest, and all over the world.
 Working at our camps takes a special kind of person!
 Read on to see if you be a good fit for our camps or learn what a day in the life of staff is like.

 You’ll be a great fit to work at our camps if you…

 Can commit to a schedule and work the entire summer.

 We count on you to be at camp from the start to the end of the summer.
 We accommodate time off on a first-come, first-serve basis.
 Camp staff members enjoy up to two hours off every day, which is spent in camp, and one day off each week.
-There most likely will be restriction to time off for summer 2021 (where you can go, what you can do, if you can leave camp) Most days start early and end late, so natural energy and enthusiasm will go a long way!
+Most days start early and end late, so natural energy and enthusiasm will go a long way!

 Attend training before camp.

 Depending on your camp and position, you will arrive in early June to attend training on topics such as safety, homesickness, girl advocacy, risk management, and more.
 You’ll also have site-specific training to prepare for the arrival of campers and activities offered at camp.

 Girl Scouts River Valleys expects camp staff to have a friendly attitude toward campers, parents, and other staff by smiling and greeting everyone you meet, getting to know others, and welcoming all campers who are attending camp to ensure they feel a sense of belonging.
 Campers will look up to you and see you as a role model.

 You will be living in tight spaces and working with the same people all summer.
 Sometimes you may be tired or under stress, but your co-workers and your campers will count on you to be there for them 100% of the time.
 At camp, staff always need to see the cup as half full and not let a bad day affect those around you.